nuuneoi/NestedFragmentActivityResult/README.md

 First of all, add a dependency for `StatedFragment`

 ```
+dependencies {
     compile 'com.inthecheesefactory.thecheeselibrary:stated-fragment-support-v4:0.9.2'
     // Or use the above line instead, in case you use Fragment from android.app.*
     //compile 'com.inthecheesefactory.thecheeselibrary:stated-fragment:0.9.2'
+}
 ```

 Override your Activity's `onActivityResult` and add the following line: